asbiin/semantic-release-github-pullrequest/README.md

 }
 ```

-With this example a GitHub Pull Request will be created, with the content of `CHANGELOG.md` file, on the `main` branch.
+With this example, a GitHub pull request will be created, with the content of `CHANGELOG.md` file, on the `main` branch.

 ## Configuration